 Nanyang Technological University (NTU) was formed in 1991 from the merger between the Nanyang Technological Institute (NTI) and the National Institute of Education.
 This relatively new yet fast-growing institution has consistently ranked high among the best young universities worldwide for the past several years.

 Prospective students can select from NTU’s numerous undergraduate programs under the School of Humanities.
 The single-degree programs offer a Bachelor of Arts degree in any of the five majors: Chinese, English, History, Linguistics & Multilingual Studies, and Philosophy.
 Meanwhile, they may also opt for a double-degree program combining any two of the five majors.
+Aside from that, they can also pursue two other double majors in English Literature & Art History and Psychology & Linguistics & Multilingual Studies.

 NTU also takes pride in its excellent research expertise that extends to the School of Humanities Graduate School.
-Graduates of BA degrees at NTU can pursue a Master’s and a Ph.D. program that will provide them with a solid background in research that they can utilize for future careers locally and abroad.
+Graduates of BA degrees at NTU can pursue a Master of Arts in Translation & Interpretation, Linguistics, and Creative Writing & Publishing.

 3. Yale NUS College

 The Yale-NUS College was founded in 2011 through a partnership between Yale University in the US and the National University of Singapore.
 Its nature gives it a global mindset, compelling it to welcome international students who comprise 40% of its student population.
-Graduates of the college benefited from the high employment rate and numerous career opportunities globally.
+Graduates of the college benefit from the high employment rate and numerous career opportunities globally.

-The college has an excellent program that allows students of this excellent humanities school to spend a third of their study period taking up courses under the Common Curriculum, which includes subjects such as Literature & Humanities, Philosophy & Political Thoughts, and more.
+The college has an excellent program that allows students of this humanities school to spend a third of their study period taking up courses under the Common Curriculum, which includes subjects such as Literature & Humanities, Philosophy & Political Thoughts, and more.
 This curriculum provides the breadth of Arts and Humanities courses that students need to maximize the program’s interdisciplinary nature

 4. Singapore University of Social Sciences